jsenv/core/docs/testing/readme.md

 # How tests are executed?

 Each test file will be executed in his own browser or node.js process.
-It reduces chances that a file execution have a side effect on an other file execution.
-For example if a test file creates an infinite loop, only this test file will be considered failing and other test can keep going.
+It removes almost completely the possibility of having side effects between two test executions.
+A test file creates an infinite loop, write a global variable, the other tests won't be affected.

 jsenv provides several test execution environments, called _runtime_.